|Click the map to enlarge it, |

 In order to solve the problem of crowded urban traffic, the subway of this city has been extended at the speed of about 22 miles (35 km) per year since 2004.
 The subway trains use Chinese mandarin, Cantonese and English to report station names.
 It is very helpful for the English-speaking passengers.
 The trains arrive at stations every about 3 minutes during the peak hour and every about 7 minutes after 21:00.

 The common ticket types include single-trip ticket, deposit ticket and Guangzhou Transportation Smart Card (called Yang Cheng Tong in Chinese).
-The deposit ticket and the Transportation Smart Card holders can enjoy a 5% discount when they take the subway.
+The deposit ticket and the Transportation Smart Card holders can enjoy a 5% discount when they take it.

 Single-trip ticket is often used by tourists.
 It is only valid on the day when you purchase it.
 You can return a single-trip ticket within 30 minutes after you buy it.
 Hereunder is several steps to teach you how to purchase a single-trip ticket:

-a).Find the TVM (Ticket Vendor Machine) according to the signs in the subway station;
+a).Find the TVM (Ticket Vendor Machine) according to the signs in the metro station;

 b).Choose the station on the machine's screen;